Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/searching.md

 ### Consumer Insights filters

- Uses the drop-down filters located at the top of each Consumer insights page.
+Use the drop-down filters located at the top of each Consumer insights page.

 Filter functionality: